MichaelCurrin/learn-to-code/en/topics/scripting_languages/TypeScript/README.md

 # TypeScript

 TypeScript is an open-source language developed by Microsoft.
-It is a superset of JavaScript - it adds features to it and transpiles (outputs, compiles) to JavaScript code.
+It is a _superset_ of JavaScript - it adds features to it and transpiles (outputs, compiles) to JavaScript code.
+The main benefit being _type_ checks - hence the name name.

 It is object-orientated with classes, objects and interfaces, like Java.
 Like Java, you need to be **explicit** with your types, when declaring variables, parameters and return types.
 This makes TypeScript slower for development, but safer, especially when maintaining a large codebase.
 As you will get errors at compile time if a type does not match - for example this can avoid performing a string method on number of null value, which would produce an error in standard JavaScript.

+TypeScript is used more and more in large application because it enforce strict type checks at compile time - this does not replace unit tests but these checks add confidence when working on large codebases.
+For small or experimental projects, you might find that it is easy to use plain JavaScript, then add TypeScript later.
+Note that TypeScript only adds safety if you use it properly and not for example `Any` as the type.

 ## Syntax